How It All Began

-In January of 2008 I had made the decision to leave my job as the senior pastor of St. Christopher's Episcopal Church in Milwaukee, Wisconsin and return to full-time work as a marriage and family therapist.
+In January of 2008, I had made the decision to leave my job as the senior pastor of St. Christopher's Episcopal Church in Milwaukee, Wisconsin and return to full-time work as a marriage and family therapist.
 It was at that time that I had lunch with a dear friend of mine, Ab Nicholas.
-Ab is one of the finest men I know and he was asking me all about my future plans.
+Ab is one of the finest men I know, and he was asking me all about my future plans.
 Eventually, our conversation turned to families and the stresses they face in the 21st century.
-I expressed my continued desire to help strengthen families; more families that I had been able to reach in my years of either being a therapist or in my then current job of being a rector of a parish.
+I expressed my continued desire to help strengthen families: more families than I had been able to reach in my years of either being a therapist or in my then current job of being a rector of a parish.

-My dream, I explained, was that of creating programs meant to support and empower families which would be based on the knowledge I had acquired through the tens of thousands of hours I had spent talking with families as a therapist and as a pastor and most importantly as a father of three now grown children.
-These programs could be delivered primarily through churches and would paradoxically strengthen and empower the families as well as churches and other institutions that care about those families.
+My dream, I explained, was to create programs meant to support and empower families which would be based on the knowledge I had acquired through the tens of thousands of hours I had spent talking with families as a therapist, as a pastor, and most importantly as a father of three grown children.
+These programs could be delivered primarily through churches and would strengthen and empower the families as well as churches and other institutions that care about those families.

-Ab listened carefully and then asked me what stopped me from creating such programs.
+Ab listened carefully and asked me what stopped me from creating such programs.
 I explained that both time and money were needed to create a program that could really make a difference and be far reaching.
 I went on to explain that I didn't have enough of either to do the task justice.
 He smiled quietly and suggested that maybe he could help.
-The seed of what is now the Samaritan Family Wellness Foundation, was planted at that luncheon and I will be eternally thankful to Ab for his open listening and his generosity and trust.
+The seed of the Samaritan Family Wellness Foundation was planted at that luncheon, and I will be eternally thankful to Ab for his open listening and his generosity and trust.
 Several years later, I am now confident that churches and families will benefit from Ab's vision and generosity for many years to come.